samsonos/php_i18n/readme.md

 to your views/controllers/modules and when finished call ```/i18n/generate``` which will create dictionary file for you, what is left to do is fill in the translation for generated keys.

+> Don't worry to call ```/i18n/generate``` several times, it won't rewrite your existing dictionary file, it will analyze it
+> and add only new keys for translation

 ## Generic rendering of supported locales list
 We have added generic controller action ```list``` for this module to simplify of rendering locale switcher in your web-application.
 In your template view file (or simple view file), for example ```app/view/index.php``` you can use: